Top Chinese Fermented Foods To Explore

 Vinegar, known as “cu” in Chinese, is an acidic condiment that adds tanginess and brightness to dishes.
 Chinese vinegar comes in various types, each with its unique qualities and regional variations.
 Zhenjiang vinegar and Shanxi aged vinegar are two widely popular types.

-See also Vegan Chinese Recipes
+See also Chinese Hot Pot Broth Recipes

 Zhenjiang Vinegar